Quasi-periodic eruptions from impacts between the secondary and a rigidly precessing accretion disc in an extreme mass-ratio inspiral system: Methods

 We define the disc aspect ratio as \citep{Strubbe2009,Franchini2016}

 where

 The $K(R)$ coefficient takes into account the modified structure for a slim disc.
-Here $\eta=0.1$ is the accretion efficiency and $\dot{m}_1 = \dot{M_1}/\dot{M}_{1,\rm Edd}$, i.e. the mass accretion rate of the central MBH normalized to its Eddington limit.
+Here, $\eta=0.1$ is the accretion efficiency and $\dot{m}_1 = \dot{M_1}/\dot{M}_{1,\rm Edd}$, namely, the mass accretion rate of the central MBH normalised to its Eddington limit.

-We assume that the angular momentum of the disc is misaligned with respect to the MBH spin and that the warp induced by the Lense-Thirring effect \citep{Lense1918} propagates as a bending wave allowing the disc to rigidly precess around the MBH \citep{Franchini2016}.
-We model the disc viscosity according to the Shakura \& Sunyaev $\alpha$-prescription \citep{SS1973}.
-In the assumed bending waves regime, $\alpha$ is lower than $H/R$ so we can reasonably assume that the alignment timescale is long enough to neglect any disc-spin alignment effects \citep{SL2012,Franchini2016}.
+We assumed that the angular momentum of the disc is misaligned with respect to the MBH spin and that the warp induced by the Lense-Thirring (LT) effect \citep{Lense1918} propagates as a bending wave allowing the disc to rigidly precess around the MBH \citep{Franchini2016}.
+We modelled the disc viscosity according to the Shakura \& Sunyaev $\alpha$-prescription \citep{SS1973}.
+In the assumed bending waves regime, $\alpha$ is lower than $H/R,$ so we can reasonably assume that the alignment timescale is long enough to neglect any disc-spin alignment effects \citep{SL2012,Franchini2016}.

-Under these assumptions\footnote{We assume the misalignment between the disc angular momentum and the MBH spin to be small so that we can apply linear theory for the warp propagation inside the disc. } the disc is predicted to precess rigidly with a frequency $\Omega_p$ that is the angular-momentum-weighted average of the Lense-Thirring precession $\Omega_{\rm LT}(R)$ frequency over the extent of the disc:
+Under these assumptions,\footnote{We assume the misalignment between the disc angular momentum and the MBH spin to be small, so that we can apply linear theory for the warp propagation inside the disc. } the disc is predicted to precess rigidly with a frequency $\Omega_p$ that is the angular-momentum-weighted average of the Lense-Thirring precession $\Omega_{\rm LT}(R)$ frequency over the extent of the disc: